-Weighted average basic and diluted shares of Class A common stock outstanding were higher for the year ended December 31, 2016, as a result of stock offerings, unit exchanges, and equity award grants.
-See Note 11, "Earnings (Loss) Per Share" in the Notes to the Consolidated Financial Statements in Item 8 of this report for further discussion of earnings per share.
+Weighted average basic and diluted shares of Class A common stock outstanding were higher for the year ended December 31, 2017, compared to the year ended December 31, 2016, as a result of stock offerings, unit exchanges, and equity award grants.
+See Note 12, "Earnings Per Share" in the Notes to the Consolidated Financial Statements in Item 8 of this report for further discussion of earnings per share.

-Year Ended December 31, 2015 Compared to the Year Ended December 31, 2014
+Year Ended December 31, 2016 Compared to the Year Ended December 31, 2015